fsbraun/djangocms-rest/README.md

 djangocms-rest enables frontend projects to consume django CMS content through a browseable read-only, REST/JSON API.
 It is based on the django rest framework (DRF).

-For the following topics please see the ../README.md
-- installation and setup instructions
-- questions and support options
-- collaboration and contributions to this project

 ## What is headless mode?

 A Headless CMS (Content Management System) is a backend-only content management system that provides